ibm-cloud-docs/vpc/cbr.md

 ```
 {: codeblock}

-You can then use the same Trace ID or Reference ID to look at the specific VPC Infrastructure service event in your Activity Tracker instance.
+You can then use the same Trace ID or Reference ID to look at the specific VPC Infrastructure service event in your {{site.data.keyword.logs_full_notm}} instance.

 ```json
 {